My Significant Other Has Control Issues: What Do I Do?

 - A past history of trauma and abuse

-As you can see, many people who want power and control can be doing so out of emotional sensitivity and pain; however, it can be deeply-rooted and subconscious at times, and letting go of control can seem impossible.
+As you can see, many people who want power and control can be doing so out of emotional sensitivity, fear, and pain; however, it can be deeply-rooted and subconscious at times, and letting go of control can seem impossible.
+Exerting control can be a way to feel like the person is not losing control over their personal relationships.

-This doesn’t make the actions of control freaks justifiable by any means, but it just gives insight as to why they feel the need to control everything around them.
+Acting out of fear or pain doesn’t make the actions of people with a controlling personality justifiable by any means, but it just gives insight as to why they feel the need to control everything around them.

 When it starts to harm loved ones, especially intimate partners, it becomes known as domestic abuse.
 Control issues and domestic violence are learned behaviors, and ultimately, it is a choice whether a person tries to exert power and control over others and make their well-being a priority over their partners through various tactics.